[?] Subscribe To This Site

 Children in homes remain the hopeless captives of involuntary smoking since on their own they cannot escape.
 In fact even when the parent leaves for work or some other chores; thirdhand smoke hanging in clothes, carpets, curtains and other such places is still dangerous.
 Government instituted bans end just outside the door into the house.

 Opposition from affected public places most of them amusement and hospitality facilities such as restaurants, bars and hotels has come in torrents.
 Yet it has been proved that such smoking bans do not necessarily hurt this sector of the economy.
-If anything, less and less people are and will continue to take on smoking due to on going anti-smoking campaigns, easy access to information and green movement campaigns.
+If anything, less and less people are and will continue to take on smoking due to on going anti smoking campaigns, easy access to information and green movement campaigns.

 The banning of smoking in public environments have partly given rise to the popularity of e-cigarettes and non-tobacco cigarettes and products such as nicotine water.

-In a few years time even as it has now began, smoking will increasingly become a societal taboo associated with criminality and disregard for the health of others amongst other societal driven and sustained negative perceptions.
+In a few years even as it has now began, smoking will increasingly become a societal taboo associated with criminality and disregard for the health of others amongst other societal driven and sustained negative perceptions.

-The truth of the matter is that smoking is not cool any more even though the acting industry has made look so with some tragic smoking stories.
+The truth of the matter is that smoking is not "cool" any more even though the acting industry has made look so with some tragic smoking stories.

 If not altogether driven underground, it will be sustained by those who choose to go totally against societal health consciousness.
 They will bear the brand of society's unkind words.
 Only those who can stand such societal backlash and "brutality" will dare continue.
-Many others will opt to seek help in order to stop.
+Many others will opt to seek help in order to stop smoking.

 The following bans in public places can be expected.

-• Airport terminals
+• Airport terminals (this now widespread)

 • Schools, Colleges and Universities